abeilke2002/Savant_Projections/README.md

 ## Conclusions

-This project was a lot of fun and allowed me to be able to replicate what potentially MLB front office's do every offseason.
-Although I used a deep learning neural network, there are certainly areas to improve this model process.
+This project was a lot of fun and allowed me to replicate what MLB front offices might do every offseason.
+Although I used a deep learning neural network, there are certainly areas where this process could be improved.

 #### Potential Improvements

 - A.) More Data

-For a model complex in itself already, the lack of data doesn't do the model any favors.
-When training for predictions for the 2021 season, the training data shape was only around 1800 rows.
-This is in addition to getting player seasons with a minimum at bats of 100.
-There is opportunity for randomness when a set the minimum threshold 100, but a risk I took to be able to get more training data.
+For an already complex model, the lack of data doesn't help.
+When training for the 2021 season, the dataset had only about 1,800 rows, despite limiting the player seasons to those with a minimum of 100 at-bats.
+While setting a minimum threshold of 100 at-bats helped gather more training data, it introduced a risk of randomness.

 - B.) Pitch Level Data

-The statistics that were used to predict were strictly full season data.
-There is chance for luck to overtake a players stats.
-I've seen other player projection models use each batted ball from a hitter's season to get a deeper understanding of how they are coming to their season statistics.
-In this model, I took their statistics at surface level with little regard for how they got there.
+The statistics used in this model were full-season aggregates.
+This approach may allow for luck or randomness to influence a player's season statistics.
+Other projection models use pitch-level data to get a deeper understanding of how players accumulate their season totals.
+In contrast, this model took surface-level statistics with little regard for how they were achieved.

+- C.) Simple Deep Learning Model

+Another limitation might be the simplicity of the model.
+While I included a few hidden layers with batch normalization and dropout, there is room for more complexity.
+Other baseball projection models utilize convolutional neural networks (CNNs) with convolutional layers, max-pooling layers, and dense layers to capture the complex, non-linear relationships present in year-to-year player performance.